-From the attended measurements presented in Table 6-6 above, the operational noise was not audible during daytime periods.
-The operational noise was audible during evening and night time periods at levels of between 51 dB(A) and 55 dB(A).
+From the attended measurements presented in Table 6-6 above, the operational noise was audible during evening and night time periods at levels of between 50 dB(A) and 60 dB(A).
 Noise sources originating from the general Port Botany Terminal vicinity can be intermittently heard when ambient levels are low, however, exact origins of the noise sources cannot be determined to be coming from SICTL.
 Based on this observation, the operational noise from SICTL is considered to comply with the EPL day, evening and night noise limits at this monitoring location.

-Road traffic noise from Botany Road and Foreshore Road in addition to fauna noise was the dominant noise source during the attended measurements and heavily influenced the L{Aeq} and L{A1} descriptors.
+Road traffic noise from Botany Road and Foreshore Road, in addition to, noise from the ports vicinity was the dominant noise source during the attended measurements and heavily influenced the LAeq and LA1 descriptors.